 Many homeowners trying to decide between the different types of driveways have never heard of tar-and-chip driveways before, even though many roads have been paved with this material.
 And that is too bad because they compare favorably to other kinds of driveways in terms of cost, durability, maintenance, and more.
 Their pros far outweigh their cons, so further efforts on your part to research this subject may well prove worthwhile.

 What Is a Tar-and-Chip Driveway?

-This type of surface is also called "Macadam," a name derived from its creator, a Scottish engineer named McAdam.
-As Mary Bellis observes in her biography of McAdam, roads built this way were originally water-bound, before evolving into the tar-based versions we have today.
+Roads built this way were originally water-bound, before evolving into the tar-based versions we have today.
 The problem with the water-bound version was that it allowed too much dust to be kicked up, a problem remedied by the use of tar as a binding agent.
 This evolution accounts for why you may also encounter the term, "tarmacadam," which retains the original "Macadam" while updating it to reflect the improvements that come from the addition of tar.
 Incidentally, the term has been shortened to "tarmac" and used to indicate an airport runway, although most such runways are now constructed in a different manner.

-Here's how tar-and-chip driveways are constructed:
+Here is how tar-and-chip driveways are constructed: